stroblhofwarte/StroblCap/README.md

 # StroblCap
-The StroblCap is a simple Dew Cap controller to control two caps.
+The StroblCap is a simple Dew Cap controller for controling two caps.
 The Device is a simple WEMOS D1 mini WLAN device.
 The communication is done via the COM port.
 This device behaves like a switch device.
 Each output channel could be set to